Slovenia expects German police help with migrants from Wednesday

 Sefic said the 400 would come from Germany, Austria, Italy, Hungary, the Czech Republic, Slovakia, Spain and France.
 Eight Austrian police officers arrived earlier to assist Slovenia.

-The small ex-Yugoslav republic also plans to hire about 250 unemployed people to help run migrant reception centres.
+The small ex-Yugoslav republic also plans to hire about 250 unemployed people to help run migrant reception centers.

 Slovenia's premier warned shortly before Sunday's deal was struck that the 28-nation EU faced break-up if its members did not stop bickering and agree a plan to tackle the protracted influx of refugees and migrants trekking up through the Balkans from the Middle East, Africa and Asia.